polterguy/phosphorusfive/plugins/p5.config/README.md

 ## About "protected" events

 If you try to access settings starting with an underscore or a period from Hyperlambda, an exception will be thrown.
-This allows you to create _"protected"_ settings, which are not possible to access from p5.lambda, which for security reasons never should be exposed to a programming language of the _"dynamic nature"_ of Hyperlambda.
+This allows you to create _"protected"_ settings, which are not possible to access from Hyperlambda, which for security reasons never should be exposed to a programming language of the _"dynamic nature"_ of Hyperlambda.
 Examples are database connections, passwords, etc ...

 The above is a general pattern for all "collection type of Active Events, such as **[p5.web.session.get]** from [p5.web](/plugins/p5.web/).
+To create a _"protected"_ setting, make sure you start its key with a ".".

 ## Listing all configuration settings